jusleg/slackify/README.md

 bundle install
 ```

 3. Add handlers to your application.
-Remember to make them extend `Toddlerbot::BaseHandler`
+Remember to make them extend `Slackify::Handlers::Base`

 4. Create a `config/handlers.yml` file and define your triggers for specific commands.